fccoelho/EpiStochModels/docs/quickstart.rst

     $ dub run --build=release --single sir_example.d

-Implementing you own CTMC models
+Implementing your own CTMC models
 -----------------------------------
 If you are willing to write `D` code, EpiStochModels also provides a class to simulate any CTMC model you want, as long as you provide